-The dealer is in the West position and has turned up the queen of hearts.
-North has a nice bid in next if dealer passes and a possible euchre if they pick it up.
+The dealer is in the West position and turned up the queen of hearts.
+North has a nice bid in next if dealer passes plus a possible euchre if they pick it up.
 They make the correct call by passing.
 East and South both pass.
 The dealer(W) picks up the queen and discards the 9 of spades.

 North starts off the hand by playing the ace of spades.
 East follows with the king, and South plays the queen.
 The dealer/maker(W) takes the trick with the queen of hearts.
-1 trump is now gone and the team making trump have the first trick.
+One trump is now gone and the team making trump have the first trick.

 Next the maker(W) leads the ace of diamonds.
 North follows suit with the king.
 East throws off a 10 of clubs and South plays the 10 of diamonds.
-This is their 2nd trick.
+This is their second trick.

-After taken the trick with the queen, South leads the 10 of diamonds (trump) back to his partner(N).
+After taking the trick with the queen, South leads the 10 of diamonds (trump) back to his partner(N).
 West follows suit with the 9.
 The maker(N) plays the king and East takes the trick with the ace.
 Both teams now both have a trick.

 Now East leads back the queen of clubs.
 South throws away the 9 of hearts.
 West takes the trick with the ace of clubs.
 The maker(N) has to follow suit and plays the 10 of clubs.
-This gives the opponents their 2nd trick.
-Being that West still holds the top trump. - It's euchre time.
+This gives the opponents their second trick.
+Being that West still holds the top trump. - It's an euchre time.